UK approval of arms exports to Israel plunged at start of Gaza war

-LONDON, June 17 (Reuters) - Britain's approval of arms export licences to Israel dropped sharply after the start of the war in Gaza, with the value of permits granted for the sale of military equipment to its ally falling by more than 95% to a 13-year low.
+LONDON, June 18 (Reuters) - Britain's approval of arms export licences to Israel dropped sharply after the start of the war Hamas in Gaza, with the value of permits granted for the sale of military equipment to its ally falling by more than 95% to a 13-year low.

 The figures, which have not previously been reported, are based on information provided by government officials to Reuters and data from the Department for Business and Trade's Export Control unit.

-The United States and Germany increased arms sales to Israel after the start of the war with Hamas.
+The United States and Germany increased arms sales to Israel after the start of the war with the Palestinian group Hamas in October last year.

 However, the value of British-approved licences between Oct.
 7 and Dec.
 31 last year dropped to 859,381 pounds , government officials told Reuters.
 That is the lowest figure for the period between Oct.
 7 and Dec.
 31 since 2010.